The Beatles: Now and Then Reaction

 Maybe we all needed it.

-2 responses to “The Beatles: Now and Then Reaction.”
+2 thoughts on “The Beatles: Now and Then Reaction.”

 1. George was not a great fan of a number of Beatles’ songs on which he played outstanding guitar.
 Everyone will have their own take on this song.
 Some will love or hate it because it is the Beatles.
 I personally love it not just because it’s the Beatles (there are a number of their songs of which I am not that great a fan) but because it is haunting, emotional, and a great arrangement with powerful chords, chorus and strings and because John and Paul created it in effect together and apart.
 No song has ever continuously increased its hold on me every time I hear it, like Now And Then!
 I believe George would have come around to is draw had he heard the final result, especially Paul’s slide guitar work honoring George’s original intent.
 To me it is a masterpiece of John’s writing and Paul’s touch where needed, just like all of their great songs; getting the the perfect change here and there usually by either Paul or John, but also occasionally by George and Ringo.
 A fantastic emotional testament to the careers of all the Beatles and their fans including brick layers, accountants, computer analysts, nurses, briliant enginners and genius musicians..all!